We Are All In This Together

 We encourage Dharma teachers, leaders and centers to apply for our Dharma Relief stipends and anti-racism trainings, and to help spread the word of this project.
 We envision that those who take part in Dharma Relief stipends and/or trainings will become part of an ever-widening network committed to strengthening the diversity and equity of the North American Buddhist landscape and to ongoing anti-racism efforts.

-Application for Black and Brown Teachers
+Application for Black Teachers

 Application for Anti-Racism Trainings